Can Keto Cause Fatty Liver Disease?

 A study shows long-term maintenance on a ketogenic diet stimulates NAFLD development in mice.
 The link between ketogenic diets and insulin resistance in both humans and rodents continues to be brought to light.

-One of the critiques of going keto is also the inability to sustain it long-term, which may lead to yo-yo dieting.
-"Strict diets are challenging to stick with so people break it," states Dr. Caroline Cederquist, founder of bistroMD.
+Besides, one of the critiques of going keto is the inability to sustain it long-term, which may lead to yo-yo dieting.
+"Strict diets are challenging to stick with, so people break it," states Dr. Caroline Cederquist, founder of bistroMD.

-"And since people think eating mostly fat is okay, they are left with a diet rich in total and saturated fat then add carbs and sugar.
+"Since people think eating mostly fat is okay, they are left with a diet rich in saturated fat then add carbs and sugar.
 This combination is a potent fuel for fatty liver and weight gain in general."

 But it is vital to consult with a doctor before beginning any sort of diet, especially if managing a health condition such as fatty liver disease.
 The positive outcome Dr. Cederquist provided to a patient highlights the importance of seeking out professional assistance.